kesjien/fat/README.md

 ## Structure definition

-  - Modules  - Architectural Unit, think about it as a microservice.
+  - Modules  - architectural Unit, think about it as a microservice.
 Module is a unit that depends only on each own state and props (no props propagated from another modules).
 It has own reducer, actions, actionTypes, service (for http calls), components.
 Two modules can not depend on each other.
 This flow gives us a possibility to work in a MICROSERVICE way.
 To develop separate parts of the project and keep it safe and decoupled.

-  - __snapshots__ - test snapshot of the components to test react components, jest implementation
+  - __snapshots__ - test snapshot of the component to test react components, jest implementation
   - actions - module actions, such as async calls etc
   - actionTypes - constants
   - componenets - module react components
-  - reducers - reducers which is combined in index.js for a state management
+  - reducers - reducers which is combined in ../index.js for a state management
-  - service - separated set of the http calls which is implemented via http service (wrapper above the axios)
+  - service - separated set of the http calls which is implemented via http service ../services/http.js (wrapper above the axios)
-  - .test.js - tests of the modulem for now only implemented couple of them
+  - .test.js - components tests, for now only couple of them
   - service-mapper - mappers of the incoming data from the async call, here we can iterate through the response and return only needed collection or validate e.g. http.get(`/transaction/${number}`).then(dataFeed => mappers.feedMapper.mapFeedData(dataFeed.data))

-  - services - commonly used services across modules, http wrapper with put, delete, post, get methods and error handling
+  - services - shared services across modules, http wrapper with put, delete, post, get methods and error handling
-  - store - store of the state management
+  - store - state store
   - styles - global styles, for some global rules such as font-family etc.